Sustainability

 Responsibly sourcing high-quality seafood is extremely important to us, and we have stringent sourcing criteria to determine our purchasing decisions.

-We are a member of The Global Tuna Alliance (GTA) and in the UK we are members of The Sustainable Seafood Coalition (SSC) and make sourcing decisions based on their Codes of Conduct and implementation plans, which includes a structured risk assessment process.
+In the UK we are members of The Sustainable Seafood Coalition (SSC) and make sourcing decisions based on their Codes of Conduct and implementation plans, which includes a structured risk assessment process.

 Eggs